 Water comes in many forms, symbolizing the unconscious mind.
 Calm pools of water reflect inner peace while a choppy ocean can suggest unease.

 When Does a Dream Symbol Have Meaning?

 Not every single element of your dream has an unconscious meaning.
-Sometimes, it is just background noise.
+Sometimes, it's just background noise.

 To identify the important symbols in your dreams, keep a dream journal.
-Write in the present tense as if you're re-living the dream, and underline any unusual or poignant aspects which are central to the story, or which instinctively attract your attention (eg, "the frog is sad because he knows a drought is coming").
+Write in the present tense as if you're re-living the dream, and underline any unusual or poignant aspects which are central to the story, or which instinctively attract your attention.

 Next, refer these dream symbols to the list above.
 If they're not on the list, you can find more definitions in a dream dictionary such as Cloud Nine: A Dreamer's Dictionary.